How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

-Are you staying in Shanghai and thinking about planning a day trip to Suzhou?
+Are you staying in Shanghai and considering a day trip to Suzhou?
 That’s a great idea!
-Spending one day in Suzhou is perfect for experiencing this picturesque and popular water town on the Yangtze Grand Canal.
+Spending one day in Suzhou is the perfect way to escape the non-stop energy you may have felt in the bustling neighboring city, even if just for 24 hours!

-Suzhou is one of my favorite day trips to escape the nonstop energy of Shanghai.
-It’s so close, yet so different in its simplicity and laid-back vibe.
-Here, the streets are filled with locals playing with their grandchildren and enjoying the sun on the canal riverside.
+Suzhou is one of my favorite places I’ve ever visited in China.
+It’s so close to Shanghai yet so different, with a simple, laid-back vibe.
+Here, the streets are filled with locals playing with their grandchildren and enjoying the sun along the canal riverside.

-Suzhou is just a 30-minute train ride from Shanghai, and if you’re already arriving there, as you likely are, it would be a shame not to make a stop.
-You have two options to reach Suzhou from Shanghai
+Suzhou is just a 30-minute train ride from Shanghai, and if you’re already there, as you likely are, it would be a shame not to make a stop.
+You have two options to reach Suzhou from Shanghai.

 High-speed train from Shanghai to Suzhou

 If you’re in Shanghai, the best way to get to Suzhou is by taking the high-speed train.
-On trip.com, you’ll find multiple rides that you can book early in the morning, allowing you to arrive in Suzhou’s old town at a decent time and avoid the crowds of local tourists flocking in.
+The best way to book your tickets in advance is on Trip.com.
+There are plenty of morning rides, allowing you to arrive in Suzhou’s old town early in the morning.

-Shanghai Hongqiao Railway Station offers the best train rides to Suzhou.
+Shanghai Hongqiao Railway Station has the best train rides to Suzhou.
 You can take a taxi from your accommodation or take the subway using lines 2, 10, or 17.

 The best train station to arrive at is Suzhou Railway Station, located in the Gusu district, close to Suzhou’s main sights.
-From Suzhou Railway Station, you can take subway line 4 and get off at Beisita, which is in the heart of the old town—a 20-minute ride.
+From there, you can take subway line 4 and get off at Beisita, which is in the heart of the old town.

-Alternatively, you can arrive at Suzhou North Railway Station, a bit further north but still convenient.
-From there, you can take a taxi, and it’s just a 13-minute ride, which is manageable if you only have one day.
+You can also plan to arrive at Suzhou North Railway Station, a bit further north but still convenient.
+From there, you can take a taxi, and it’s just a 13-minute ride.

 Shanghai Pudong Airport to Suzhou

 Two days in Suzhou is enough time to discover the old town’s main sights and wander its alleys.
-However, three days are ideal for exploring more sights, such as Tiger Hill or the Pan Men scenic area.
+However, a 3-day itinerary is ideal if you want to explore more of its sights, such as Tiger Hill or the Pan Men scenic area, which are farther from the center.

-In just one day, you can visit a couple of its most praised gardens, wander around, stop by a teahouse or a snack shop, and enjoy a boat ride on the canals to soak in the atmosphere.
+A one-day itinerary in Suzhou can include a couple of its most famous gardens, wandering around, stopping by a teahouse or a snack shop, and enjoying a boat ride on the canals.

-The best time to visit Suzhou to avoid larger crowds is during the shoulder seasons, specifically in early Spring (March to April) and autumn (October to September).
-The weather is warm during these months, and there are fewer tourists compared to the peak summer months.
+The best time to visit Suzhou is during the shoulder seasons, specifically in early Spring (March to April) and autumn (September to October).
+The weather is warm, and there are fewer tourists compared to the peak summer months.

 Visiting on weekdays rather than weekends can also help you avoid the local crowds.
 Additionally, plan your visit outside major Chinese holidays, such as the Golden Week in early October and the Chinese New Year.